 Fixed deposits are safer forms of investment when compared to other instruments.
 Still, to make an informed decision, one needs to understand his/her exact profitability.
 Investors can look forward to the following benefits from such a tool –

-However, to calculate FD returns using this online tool, an investor needs to know the FD terms and rates offered by Indian bank.
+However, to calculate FD returns using this online Indian bank FD calculator, an investor needs to know the FD terms and rates offered by the Indian bank.

 Also Read, Indian Bank FD Interest Rates